 Avant-Garde Home Furnishings, LLC présents

-Hope you enjoyed the post and pics....
+Hope all of you enjoy the post and pics.

 Seattle-based Olson Kundig Architects is widely considered to be one of the best architectural firms in North America, and it has won over 100 awards from organizations around the world.
 Founded in 1967 by architect Jim Olson, in their over 40 years of existence the firm has designed a wide range of projects, from luxurious residences to commercial buildings and museums.
 But despite the wide variety of project types they undertake, when looking at their designs individually one is easily convinced that each project is a masterpiece of singular vision.
 Bold but subtle, and spectacular while still being harmonious with the environment they inhabit, the Olson Kundig designs have become an inimitable addition to the world of architecture.

 And their unique accomplishments have not gone unnoticed.
 Just last year, Washington State University opened a gallery showcasing the firm’s work, and they recently published their second book which showcases a collection of their projects titled Houses 2.

 Tom Kundig is a principle of the firm who himself has won numerous awards, including a 2008 National Design Award from the Smithsonian Cooper-Hewitt, and he has answered a few questions about the new book Houses 2 and the work of Olson Kundig Architects.

 How would you describe the kind of architecture your firm creates, and what is your design philosophy?

 TK: My hope is that what we do is of value to our clients…both in the present and hopefully for a very long time to come in the future.
 We also believe that respect and care for the physical and cultural landscape is very important— so each project is unique and we approach it in a unique way.